David-SWUSA-RISCOS/YASDOE/docs/md/contents.md

 * Writing Libraries.

 ## Driver Developer Documentation:
-N _the application developer documentation is a prerequesit of this section_
+_the application developer documentation is a prerequesit of this section_

 * Writing Device Drivers, the basics.
 * When you need inturrupts.
 * More advanced Driver Development.

 ## Detailed OS Documentation:
-n _each of the following leads to a topic specific contents, as each is a very large multi-page document_ t _this section is the least complete_
+_each of the following leads to a topic specific contents, as each is a very large multi-page document_

+_this section is the least complete_

 * The Structure of YASDOE in detail.
 Not as you may expect, better, simpler.
 * The Kernel (SYS.LIBRARY), Very little to do a lot.